warpstreamlabs/bento/website/docs/configuration/dynamic_inputs_and_outputs.md

 title: Dynamic Inputs and Outputs
 ---

-It is possible to have sets of inputs and outputs in Benthos that can be added, updated and removed during runtime with the [dynamic fan in][dynamic_inputs] and [dynamic fan out][dynamic_outputs] types.
+It is possible to have sets of inputs and outputs in Bento that can be added, updated and removed during runtime with the [dynamic fan in][dynamic_inputs] and [dynamic fan out][dynamic_outputs] types.